 - Inbound Logistics.
 Inbound logistics involves optimisation of our customers' collection routes, reduction of their inventory through warehouse management and consolidation and enhancement of their production efficiency by kitting and sequencing their unassembled parts, along with quality control and other value-added services. - Manufacturing Support.
 Manufacturing support involves management of our customers' inventory to maintain optimal stock levels for manufacturing and supporting product line replenishment and feeding procedures.
-CEVA also provides customized solutions to package finished goods and facilitate safe transport. - Outbound/Distribution Logistics.
+CEVA also provides customized solutions to package finished goods and facilitate safe transport.

+- Outbound/Distribution Logistics.
 Outbound/distribution logistics involves dedicated warehousing tailored to individual customer needs and management of multi-user solutions focused on industry-specific requirements.
 It also includes arranging transport between customer locations and coordinating the distribution of our customer's finished products to end customers, typically using third-party local operators, as well as related services such as picking and packing, home delivery and installation of large items. - Aftermarket/Reverse Logistics.
 Aftermarket/Reverse Logistics involves providing spare parts warehousing and forward stock locations to support aftermarket activities such as swaps, returns and repairs.
 CEVA also manages call centres that perform diagnostics and coordinate distribution and collection services.

 Our Contract Logistics business is primarily local as most of the operations are bound to the location of the particular warehouse(s).
 However, our customers require global expertise to provide the right solutions, which we meet by leveraging a centralized operational and functional support team with specialists in each of our largest industry sectors.
-Customers also expect a uniform level of service and similar standards and metrics, irrespective of geography, which only global providers like CEVA can deliver.
 In addition, CEVA has a dedicated solution design team that uses a variety of tools and processes to prepare and design optimal logistics solutions for our customers.